jeffreybiles/simpler-ember-sparks-website/The Meta Guide to Upgrading Ember.md

 <a name="credits-and-comments"></a>Credits
 ----

-I’d like to thank altSchool, which commissioned the first version of this document.
+I’d like to thank altSchool, which commissioned the first version of this document and provided valuable feedback.
 They’re wonderful to work with, they’re doing amazing work, and they’re hiring Ember devs.
-Find out more by visiting https://www.altschool.com/jobs.
+Find out more by visiting [their jobs page](https://www.altschool.com/jobs).

 If you enjoyed this, I’m putting out new videos about Ember every week at [emberscreencasts.com](www.emberscreencasts.com).
 You might enjoy learning from them.